schematics/schematics/README.md

     >>> db.test_collection.save(m.to_python())

-Or if we were using Riak, we might store JSON.
+Or if we were using Riak.

     >>> media = bucket.new('test_key', data=m.to_python())
     >>> media.store()